bitwarden/help/_articles/providers/client-org-setup.md

 To create a Client Organization you must be a [Provider Admin]({{site.baseurl}}/article/provider-users/#provider-user-types):

-1. Navigate to the Provider Portal and select the {% icon fa-plus %} **New client organization** button:
+1. Navigate to the Provider Portal and select the {% icon fa-plus %} **New Client Organization** button:

    {% image providers/provider-add-client.png Create a Client Organization %}
 2. On the New Client Organization screen, enter an **Organization Name**, **Billing Email**, and **Client Owner Email**.